the-13th-letter/derivepassphrase/docs/reference/derivepassphrase-vault.1.md

 ## DIAGNOSTICS

-The derivepassphrase vault utility exits 0 on success, and >0 if an error occurs.
+The <b>derivepassphrase vault</b> utility exits 0 on success, and >0 if an error occurs.

 ### Fatal error messsages on standard error